With everything on the line, is this the end for Kyle Seager and the Mariners?

 The oft-asked question left Seager with a puzzled look on his face and searching his thoughts for an answer that wasn’t there.
 Like preparing for a situational lefty he’d face late in the game, Seager admittedly anticipated potential questions and have answers, usually vanilla, ready to drop.
 This question was like a pitch not on that lefty’s scouting report.

 “I, uh, you know, that’s tough,” he said.
-“I haven’t thought about that.
+“I haven’t thought about that.”

 His teammates had answers.